Barbara Kurdej-Szatan

-Barbara Dominika Kurdej-Szatan (born 22 August 1985) is a Polish stage, film, and television actress, singer, and television presenter.
+Barbara Dominika Kurdej-Szatan (Note: /pl/) (born 22 August 1985) is a Polish actress, singer, and television presenter.
+She starred as Basia Mazurek in the 2014 romantic comedy film Dzień dobry, kocham cię!, Jadźka Zarówna in the 2015 comedy film Wkręceni 2, and Andżela in the 2017 comedy drama film 7 Things That You Don't Know About Men, Samanta in the 2025 Christmas romantic comedy film Gingerbread Heart.
+Kurdej-Szatan also portrayed main characters on the TVP2 drama television series L for Love (2014–2021) as Joanna Chodakowska, the Polsat crime drama television series W rytmie serca (2017–2020) as Maria Biernacka-Żmuda, the Polsat Box Go comedy series Domek na szczęście (2022) as Marianna Bondarek, and in the TVP1 drama series Zaraz wracam (2025–2026) as Ewa Franaszek.
+She achieved a nation-wide recognizability though her appearances in series of commercials of the cellular network company Play, aired from 2013 to 2022, where she portrayed a store salesperson.
+She is also a stage and voice actress, and a singer.
+Kurdej-Szatan also co-hosted the TVP2 game show Kocham cię, Polsko!
+(2016–2018), TVP2 talent show The Voice of Poland (2016–2018), TVP2 talent show The Voice Kids (2018–2019), and the TVP2 talent show Dance Dance Dance (2019), TTV game show Project Cupid (2022).
+She also hosted the Zoom TV talk show Poranny rogal (2022), and the TVP2 game show Cudowne lata (2024–2025).

-Biography
+Early life, education, and musical background

-Barbara Kurdej-Szatan was born on 22 August 1985 in Opole, Poland.
-She is the daughter of Janusz Kurdej and Eliza Wyszomirska-Kurdej, and has a sister Katarzyna Kurdej, who is also an actress.
+Barbara Kurdej-Szatan was born on 22 August 1985 in Opole, Poland, to Janusz Kurdej and Eliza Wyszomirska-Kurdej.
+She is a sister of actress Katarzyna Kurdej.
 Her maternal grandfather was writer and poet Bogumił Wyszomirski.

-As a child she sung for seven years in the choir Cantores Opolienses "Legenda", with which she performed in numerous national and international contests.
+As a child, Kurdej-Szatan sang for seven years in the choir Cantores Opolienses "Legenda", with which she performed in the numerous national and international contests.
 She also attended Andrzej Głowacki's acting classes, as well as musical school for two years, where she played violin.
-Later she performed in the Opelskien Studio Piosenki (Opole Song Studio) and in the Opole Gospel Choir, with which she took part in concerts such as the Opole National Festival of Polish Song.
-In 2009, she graduated in acting from the National Academy of Theatre Arts in Kraków.
-While studying, she sung in the music group Marsels.
+Later, she performed in Opelskie Studio Piosenki (Opole Song Studio) and in the Opole Gospel Choir, with which she participated in concerts such as the Opole National Festival of Polish Song.
+In 2009, she graduated with a degree in acting from the National Academy of Theatre Arts in Kraków, Poland.
+While studying, she sang in the music group Marsels.